Spring. The course has a limited number of places. http://www.uib.no/en/matnat/53431/admission-courses-limited-capacity

 Along with the practical aspects of the course, there will also be put particular emphasis on the design and planning of experimental work as well as documentation, critical evaluation including qualitative and quantitative analysis of the results.
-Students will present and discuss their work in seminars.
 Laboratory safety aspects will also be a focus.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - can explain the principles of basic methods in experimental biochemistry and molecular biology (buffer theory, spectrophotometry and measurement of enzyme kinetics and gel electrophoresis)